 Nimoy claims that people assume that the ‘brilliant buccaneer’ Captain Kidd buried his treasure on Oak Island.
 Ha, no. Kidd was an incompetent.
 Nimoy moves on to talking about Spanish gold or the lost French Crown Jewels.
 Whatever.
 There’s something valuable in a hole.

-Standing in a wilderness area that almost certainly is not in Nova Scotia, Nimoy tells stories of strange lights seen on the uninhabited Oak Island in the 1720s and how the island was believed to be haunted and dangerous.
+Standing in a wilderness area that almost certainly is almost certainly not in Nova Scotia, Nimoy tells stories of strange lights seen on the uninhabited Oak Island in the 1720s and how the island was believed to be haunted and dangerous.

 We now see a recreation of three Canadian farm boys in 1795, rowing out to the island to search for treasure.
 They came to a tree with a sawn-off limb that extended over a depression in the ground.
 The boys naturally assumed pirate treasure and started digging.
 They found a ring of flagstones, a platform of log and pickaxe marks.
 The kids doing the reconstruction look like they’re having a whale of a time, by the way.